 Who are we?

-In this policy references to the Cystic Fibrosis Trust, or Trust, or to ‘we’ or ‘us’ are to the Cystic Fibrosis Trust which is a registered charity in England and Wales 1079049, and in Scotland SC040196.
+In this policy references to Cystic Fibrosis Trust, or the Trust, or to ‘we’ or ‘us’ are to Cystic Fibrosis Trust which is a registered charity in England and Wales 1079049, and in Scotland SC040196.

 Sometimes we will collect other information about you such as your date of birth, gender, or your relationship to cystic fibrosis.
 We will always be very clear with you about the reasons why we may wish to collect such information, and we will only do so with your specific consent and permission.

-Sometimes we appoint third parties to take on tasks for us like managing the production of print materials for delivery, including CF Life magazine, as well as the storage and delivery of fundraising materials such as running shirts.
-These third parties are known as 'data processors'.
+Sometimes we appoint third parties to take on tasks for us like managing the production of print materials for delivery, including CF Life magazine, as well as the storage and delivery of fundraising materials.
+These third parties are known as 'Data Processors'.

-If you would like a list of third party processors you can request it by contacting the Data Protection Officer.
+If you would like a list of processors you can request it by contacting the Data Protection Officer at email@example.com.

 Regional Fundraising Volunteers

 We may change this document from time to time to reflect the latest view of what we do with your information.
-Please check back frequently; you will be able to see if changes have been made by the date it was last updated at the end of the document.
+Please check back frequently; you will be able to see if changes have been made by the date the Policy was last updated at the end of the document.

-The Cystic Fibrosis Trust (“we”) is committed to ensuring your data is kept safe and secure, and will be accessed only when there is a clear need.
+Cystic Fibrosis Trust (“we”) is committed to ensuring your data is kept safe and will be accessed only when there is a clear need.
 We will also ensure that your preferences for how we contact you with marketing communications are respected.
-All staff receive data protection training, and relevant data safeguards and policies are in place.
+All staff receive data protection training, and relevant safeguards and policies are in place.

 Privacy, confidentiality – what does it all mean?

 We use your data in a number of ways based on the law and what you tell us you’re happy for us to do with it.
-We’re absolutely committed to keeping your details safe, and to ensuring it’s easy to understand what we do with them.
-How we can contact you with marketing communications is up to you.
-Use the links below to explore the different elements of our policy.
+We’re committed to keeping your details safe, and to making sure it’s easy to understand what we do with them.
+How we contact you with marketing communications is up to you.
+You can use the links below to explore the different elements of our Policy.